 Platform Consolidation

 It’s clear that both the TR-CPS infrastructure and the Research and Education infrastructure serve different needs.
 While the R&E network is focused on abundant bandwidth, large elephant flows, and the maintenance of vast amounts of latent headroom, the TR-CPS network typically serves smaller flows and is more focused on maintaining an infrastructure investment profile that more closely mirrors the predictable traffic profile.
-The economics of the two networks are also vastly different with the R&E network serving traffic exchange between two Connectors with postalized network fees, while the TR-CPS network facilitates exchange between Connectors and commercial networks that require investment.
+The economics of the two networks are also vastly different with the R&E network serving traffic exchange between two Connectors with postalized network fees, while the TR-CPS network facilitates exchange between Connectors and commercial networks that requires periodic adjustment and investment.
 It’s also the case that the Connectors largely treat these networks differently from both a cultural and operational stance.
 For these reasons, Internet2 will continue to maintain a logical separation of the two networks in the near future.

 However, there are gains to be made by physically integrating the two networks.
 Internet2 will merge the TR-CPS and R&E logical routed instances onto the same hardware platform.
 In some cases, this will eliminate redundant equipment, and in other cases, it will grow the reach of the two networks beyond their current footprints.